LuisFerTR/Weight-Lifting-Exercise-Quality/index.md

 E    0    1    0    6 2410 0.0028961523
 ```

+## Prediction with Random Forest

-Now, we will use our model to predict test data and create a confusion matrix
+Now, we will use our model to predict test data and plot a confusion matrix

 ```r